-- Various options for accessing the library
+- Accessing the question library

 - Viewing author's solution

-- Filtering tasks in the library
+- Filtering questions in the library

-- Randomizing tasks
+- Randomizing questions

-- Favoriting tasks
+- Favoriting questions

-Access the Task Library
+Accessing the Question Library

 Via CodeSignal Test

-To access the task library from CodeSignal Test, go to the Tests tab and click +Create.
+To access the question library from CodeSignal Test, go to the Tests tab and click +Create.
 Proceed forward without selecting a template, or select a test template from the drop down menu, then click Start.